Understanding your IBM Contract - Six Key Points

 Product List

-An IBM contract will usually include a list of products that the customer is purchasing through the contract.
+An IBM contract will usually include a list of products the customer is purchasing through the contract.
 This will be a table at the end of the contract listing the quantities of each product purchased.
 It will also include a list of products for which the customer is extending support through that contract.
 The support may be extended for the entire length of the contract or just one or two years depending on what the customer has agreed.
 That is important to check, alongside Passport Advantage, to obtain a complete record of your IBM licensing entitlement.

 This article was contributed by Katerina Motlova of Fisher ITS.